What Is AFFF?

 Contact us at Douglas and London today

-If you are a firefighter, military veteran, or other worker exposed to AFFF and diagnosed with cancer, contact a New York AFFF lawyer at Douglas and London.
+If you are a firefighter, military veteran, or other worker exposed to AFFF and diagnosed with cancer, contact an experienced AFFF lawyer at Douglas and London.
 Call or text us 24/7 or complete our online form to schedule a free consultation.

 We will review your history and advise you of your options.
 You may receive compensation for your medical expenses and lost wages, as well as other damages such as pain and suffering.
 You may also want to join a class-action lawsuit against the companies responsible for AFFF.

 Since we work on a contingency basis, there is no fee unless you receive compensation.